coreyladovsky/help/README.md

 Please feel free to reach out to me with any questions or request.
 Have a wonderful day!
 Enjoy Help!

-Things I plan to implement in the near future: I'd like to add working search/ filters.
-I want clicks on the cuisine type to automatically send a search request to similar cuisines.
-I'd love to focus on being able to filter by 'open now'.
+Things I plan to implement in the near future: I'd love to add an 'open now' filter.
-I'd also like to make my app more adaptive to different screen sizes.
+I'd also like to make my app responsive to different screen sizes.